becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 So let's get started by going to the AWS console by [clicking here](https://eu-west-1.signin.aws.amazon.com).
 Enter you alias, username and password (during the workshop you will get our alias, iam username and password).
 Hit `Sign In`.

-Now that you are in the AWS Console you have to find IAM, you can do this by clicking the search box and enter `iam` and than clicking on `IAM`.
+Now that you are in the AWS Console you have to find IAM, you can do this by clicking the search box and enter `iam` and then clicking on `IAM`.

 ![finding iam](../images/aws_console_find_iam.png)